 So what I’d have to do is to remove the poles then prop them somewhere before reaching for the camera.
 More often than not, the trekking poles would fall and I’d have to bend down to pick them up.

-If there was a wildlife sighting, the falling pole might startle the wildlife and either make it run away or possibly result in an attack.
+If there was a wildlife sighting, the falling pole might startle the wildlife and either compel it to run away or possibly induce an attack.

 Furthermore, all this time spent removing the pole and reaching for the camera meant that I could miss the magical and fleeting moment during all this fumbling to get the camera and be in position to take the desired photo.